Skip to Main Content

 Is there an online / mobile / desktop version?

-Can I send references directly from online databases?
+Can I import references directly from online databases?

 Yes from many databases (Desktop version)